marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/iscontiguous.rst

 IS_CONTIGUOUS --- Test whether an array is contiguous
 *****************************************************

-.. index:: IS_IOSTAT_EOR

-.. index:: array, contiguity
+.. index:: IS_IOSTAT_EOR, array, contiguity

 .. function:: IS_CONTIGUOUS(ARRAY)